Mahjabeen222/automation-dashboard/frontend/FACEBOOK_SETUP_GUIDE.md

 5. **Test Page Access:**
    - Should see "Found page: [Page Name]" in activity log

+6. **Test Instagram Detection:**
+   - Should see "Connected Instagram account: [Account Details]" in console

 ## 🚀 Production Checklist

 - [ ] Facebook App is switched from "Development" to "Live" mode